ThePoptartCrpr/twitter.js/README.md

 Or whatever floats your boat.

-Full documentation will be coming soon.
+Work-in-progress documentation can be found <a href="https://jscord.js.org/#/docs/twitter.js/master/general/welcome">here</a>.